matterport/Mask_RCNN/README.md

 * [inspect_data.ipynb](samples/coco/inspect_data.ipynb).
 This notebook visualizes the different pre-processing steps to prepare the training data.

-* [inspect_model.ipynb](samples/coco/inspect_model.ipynb) This notebook goes in depth into the steps performed to detect and segment objects.
+* [inspect_model.ipynb](samples/coco/inspect_model.ipynb) This notebook goes in-depth into the steps performed to detect and segment objects.
 It provides visualizations of every step of the pipeline.

 * [inspect_weights.ipynb](samples/coco/inspect_weights.ipynb)
-This notebooks inspects the weights of a trained model and looks for anomalies and odd patterns.
+This notebook inspects the weights of a trained model and looks for anomalies and odd patterns.

 # Step by Step Detection